-In the first half of the lesson the focus is on mobile phone etiquette.
-The lesson begins with a vocabulary focus on words and phrases related to mobile phones and then Sts speak about their own phones and phone experiences.
-A short reading text extracted from Debrett's Guide to Mobile Phone Etiquette provides the context for Sts to practise common ways of expressing obligation using must, have to, and should.
+In the first half of the lesson the focus is on cell phone etiquette.
+The lesson begins with a vocabulary focus on words and phrases related to cell phones and then Sts speak about their own phones and phone experiences.
+A short reading text extracted from Debrett's Guide to cell Phone Etiquette provides the context for Sts to practice common ways of expressing obligation using must, have to, and should.
 Sts will have met these verbs separately, but will probably not have contrasted them before.
-In Pronunciation and Speaking Sts first work on silent letters in, for example should and mustn't, and later practise linking in phrases with modals of obligation.
+In Pronunciation and Speaking, Sts first work on silent letters in, for example, should and listen, and later practice linking in phrases with modals of obligation.
 Then they put the new grammar into practice in a speaking activity about phone manners.

 In the second half of the lesson, Sts read a newspaper article about an email written by a boy's mother to his fiancée criticizing her lack of manners.
-The email went viral on the internet causing the family great embarrassment.
+The email went viral on the Internet causing the family great embarrassment.
 In Listening the focus is on how different nationalities can have a different idea of what are good and bad manners.
-This leads into an extended speaking activity where Sts discuss 'modern manners' and their relative importance in different situations.
+This leads into an extended speaking activity where Sts discuss "modern manners" and their relative importance in different situations.
 The lesson finishes with a song, You Can't Hurry Love.